What is the Plantar Plate?

-Sufferers experience a sharp pain and/or swelling under the ball of the foot extending towards the toes.
-The pain is most commonly found at the base of the 2nd and 3rd toes and often worsens when barefoot or tip-toeing.
+- Pain that is most commonly found at the base of the 2nd and 3rd toes and intensifies when barefoot or tip-toeing

-While the plantar plate is very thin but very strong, the structure can weaken and eventually rupture.
-Individuals who transfer excessive forces through the forefoot or suffer from overpronation, and those with hypermobile foot or high arch foot types are at an increased risk of rupturing the plantar plate.
+Although the thin plantar plate is very strong, overuse can cause the structure to weaken and eventually rupture.
+Individuals are at increased risk of rupturing the plantar plate if they:

-Sudden increases in physical activity or changes in fitness activities, such as beginning a fitness program or training for a marathon, can cause symptoms to present and a partial or complete rupture to occur.
+This condition is common and affects individuals of all age groups and genders.
+It can often be seen in individuals who have made sudden increases in physical activity; changes such as beginning a fitness program or training for a marathon can cause symptoms to present and increases the risks of a partial or complete rupture.

 Early diagnosis is critical for most conditions, as it can improve your chances of a full recovery.
 Before a podiatrist can help, a comprehensive history and diagnostic assessment are required.
 Ultrasound imaging can be used to determine the extent of the tear and identify any underlying or secondary conditions.